williambendick/file-manager/README.md

-# file-manager
+# File-manager
-File-manager is a web API and single page application for browsing the directories on a web server.

-This is an initial version of the project and should only be used in a test environment.
+File manager is a simple web API and single page application for browsing and managing the directories on a web server.
+This is the initial version of the project and it should be used in a test environment.

+## Installation
+	Clone the repository and build & run with Visual Studio 2017.

+## Currrent features

+## Usage